- Role-based, attribute-based, & just-in-time access to infrastructure

 Brief product summary

 StrongDM is a control plane to manage and monitor access to databases, servers, clusters, and web apps.
-StrongDM's zero trust model means instead of distributing access across a combination of VPN, individual database credentials, and SSH keys, StrongDM authenticates users withyour existing SSO (Google, Onelogin, Okta, etc...) and authorizes access to infrastructure based on identity.
-Access is group or role based keeping the underlying credentials hidden from end users.
+StrongDM's zero trust model means instead of distributing access across a combination of VPN, individual database credentials, and SSH keys, StrongDM authenticates users with your existing SSO (Google, Onelogin, Okta, SAML, etc...) and authorizes access to infrastructure based on identity.
+Access is group or role-based, keeping the underlying credentials hidden from end users.

-- Faster onboarding - no need to provision database credentials, SSH keys, or VPN passwords for each new hire
+- Faster onboarding- no need to provision database credentials, ssh keys, VPN passwords for each new hire

-- Secure off-boarding - suspend SSO access once to revoke all database and server access
+- Secure off-boarding- suspend SSO access once to revoke all database, server access

-- Automatically adopt security best practices like least privilege, ephemeral permissions, and audit trails
+- Automatically adopt security best practices- least privilege, just-in-time access, audit trail

-- Comprehensive logs - log every permission change, database query, SSH and kubectl command
+- Comprehensive observability and visibility- log every permission change, database query, ssh & kubectl command

 - Easy deployment and management